Clinic Updates

 If I miss the lottery/application process, can I still enroll in a clinic?

 Yes!
 You can still add a clinic during add/drop.
-However, many clinics fill prior during the lottery, so availability during add/drop will be limited.
+However, many clinics fill prior during the lottery, so availability during add/drop will be limited; additionally, application clinics typically will still require an application (or at least instructor permission) to add.
 Client assignments and orientations often happen during the first class if not shortly before the semester starts, so be sure to reach out to the clinic director before the semester starts and plan to attend the first class, whether or not you have been formally enrolled.

 Is there a limit to how many clinics I can take while at UVA?